mkrause/proxy-extend/README.md

 value !== proxy; // Reference equality does not hold

+// For primitives as well:
 const proxyString = extend('foo');
 proxyString !== 'foo'; // Won't work
 String(proxyString) === 'foo'; // Cast to string first instead
 ```

+**Primitives**

+Due to the nature of `Proxy`, we can only use an object as target value.
+This library supports any JS object, including plain objects, arrays, functions, and class constructors.
+We also support a few kinds of primitives by emulating them using objects:

+* `null` (using an empty object, with `null` prototype)
+* Strings (using boxed `String`)
+* Numbers (using boxed `Number`)

 ## Similar libraries